-Short Manaslu Trek is a perfect trail for any trekkers who prefer less crowd while hiking and are bounded with time-frame.
+Short Manaslu Trek is a perfect trail for any trekkers who prefer less crowd while hiking and are bound with time-frame.
 This is an isolated trek due to its wilderness, remoteness, and restricted region, for trekkers require a special permit to accomplish Manaslu Circuit Trek, Tsum Valley Trek, or any trek associated with the Manaslu region.

 Table of Contents

-Situated in the Gorkha district, Manaslu Trek is one of the popular off-the-beaten trails mainly inhabited by the Gurung community, which allows us to explore the remote wilderness of the entire Gorkha district, through the ancient salt trade route towards Tibet.
+Situated in the Gorkha district, Short Manaslu Trek is one of the popular off-the-beaten trails mainly inhabited by the Gurung community, which allows us to explore the remote wilderness of the entire Gorkha district, through the ancient salt trade route towards Tibet.

 Moreover, the Short Manaslu trek will assist us to explore the diversification of the entire region, starting from lower settlers to the high Sherpa dwellers.
 Along with an agricultural lifestyle to animal